midas/phil_columns/README.md

     $ phil_columns seed defaults settings etc

+### Dependencies

+A seeds dependence on one more more other seeds to execute before it can be specified.
+To do so you must pass the version string(s) to the ::depends_on method.

+    class AddThings < PhilColumns::Seed
+      envs :development

+      depends_on 20140523170555
+      ...
+    end

+The version string(s) can be cpecified as Fixnum, String or Symbol.
+For instance.

+    class AddThings < PhilColumns::Seed
+      envs :development

+      depends_on 20140523170555
+      depends_on '20120528182320'
+      depends_on %w(20120705124536 20120717203851)
+      ...
+    end

+When the currently executing seed's dependencies are not satisfied an error is raised and seeding is abandoned, outputting a helpful message to the console.

 #### Advanced Filtering

 Currently, filtering is applied with the any operation, which is the default.
 In the future development the all operation will be added and negation